 It is both possible and common for the courts in Cyprus to try such preliminary issues, but only on points of law.
-The Court will not consider issues of fact at a preliminary stage, but only at the hearing of the substance of the case.
+The court will not consider issues of fact at a preliminary stage, since this can only happen at the hearing of the substance of the case and after the pleadings have been completed.